 UX research AI is taking the world by storm, promising to revolutionize the way we gather and analyze user insights.
 But what do researchers really think about this new frontier?
 We've talked to UX professionals in the trenches to get their take on the benefits and challenges of using AI in their research practice.

-The benefits and challenges of using AI for UX research plan
+Benefits and challenges of using AI for UX research

 AI tools are shaking up how we do research - in both exciting and challenging ways.
 Let's break down what this means for researchers: